VictorMRMP/risc_processor/README.md

 # Risc Processor (Verilog)

-This project is the implementation of a simple RISC processor in Verilog.
+This project is the implementation of a simple RISC processor which prioritizes cycle-accuracy over performance in Verilog.
 The design includes all the essential components of a CPU, such as an Arithmetic Logic Unit (ALU), a Control Unit (FSM), registers, and memory.

 ## Architecture Overview